xwiki-contrib/parent/README.md

   </server>
 ```

-Of course don't forget to indicate your the URL of your project's jira:
+Of course don't forget to indicate the URL of your project's jira:

 ```xml
   <issueManagement>